 Fifth, no prepaid card has overdraft fees.
 While one of the benefits of prepaid cards, it’s a benefit that they all share.

-Finally, all prepaid cards can be used like credit cards for purchases wherever the payment network (Visa, MasterCard, American Express, or Discover) is accepted.
-A transaction is processed as a debit when you enter your 4-digit PIN.
+Finally, all prepaid cards can be used like credit cards for purchases wherever debit cards for that payment network (Visa, MasterCard, American Express, or Discover) are accepted.
+A transaction is processed as a debit when you enter your PIN.
 All other transactions are processed as credit.

 Identify Your Must-Haves